niklasramo/mezr/README.md

 **`.offset( el, [ edge ] )`**

 Returns the element's offset from the document.
-Define which edge layer of the element should be used for the calculations with the second argument.
+The second argument defines which edge layer of the element should be used for the calculations.

 * **el** &nbsp;&mdash;&nbsp; *element / window / document*
   * Accepts any DOM element, the document object or the window object.